william-tran/apigateway-workshop/oauth2-sso/README.md

-# Securing API Gateway with OAuth2
+# Securing API Gateway with OAuth2 and Pivotal SSO
 How to secure API Gateway with Pivotal SSO and relay the token to backend services calls.

 ## Steps